 Can we resolve our family law issues without going to court?

-You can discuss your issues with your partner on your own, or with the help of someone you both trust.
-You can get a lawyer to help you.
-There are also family law professionals who can help.
+Yes, you may resolve your issues with your partner without going to court.
+You can try to reach an agreement by discussing your issues with your partner on your own, or with the help of someone you both trust.
+You can also get a lawyer to help you or work with a family law professional, such as a mediator or arbitrator.

 You don't need to have a lawyer to make a separation agreement.
-But it's a good idea to have your own lawyer.
+But it's a good idea to have your own lawyer to get independent advice.

 Get help from a family law professional

-If you and your partner can't agree on your issues, you can get help from a family law professional.
-These are people who work with both of you to help you reach an agreement.
-In some cases, they can also make a decision for you.
-Some family law professionals are hired by both of you and are neutral, which means they do not take sides and work for both of you.
+If you and your partner can't agree on your issues, you can get help from an ADR family law professional.
+They are people who are trained to help you reach an agreement or make a decision for you by using an ADR process.
+Step 2 has more information on the different ADR options.

 Try more than one option